lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 ---
 title: Manage users, groups, and user roles
 seo-title: Manage users, groups, and user roles
-description: Administrators can use Adobe Admin Console to create AEM Assets Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
+description: Administrators can use Adobe Admin Console to create Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
 This privilege is not available to Viewers and Editors.
-seo-description: Administrators can use Adobe Admin Console to create AEM Assets Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
+seo-description: Administrators can use Adobe Admin Console to create Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
 This privilege is not available to Viewers and Editors.
 uuid: 0dc1867c-6d1b-4d0d-a25e-0df207c269b8
 content-type: reference
 topic-tags: administration